bayegaspard/GoldMine/README.md

 - **PDF** (.pdf)
 - **HTML** (.html)
 - **Markdown** (.md)
+- **Docx** (.docx)
 - **Plain Text** (.txt)

 ## Requirements

 - **Python 3.10+**
-- **Ollama**: Generative AI model used for generating answers.
+- **Ollama**: Framework used to run the generative AI.
+In this project, we use llama3.
+If you don't have Ollama installed, use this [link](https://ollama.com/download) to install Ollama on Windows and Linux.
-- **LangChain**: For handling RAG (Retrieval-Augmented Generation) processes.
+- **LangChain**: This handles RAG (Retrieval-Augmented Generation) processes.
 - **Flask**: Web framework to serve the application.
 - **Various Python Packages**: Specified in `requirements.txt`.
-- **Chroma requires SQLite > 3.35**, if you encounter issues with having too low of a SQLite version please try following steps to fix it using this [link](https://docs.trychroma.com/troubleshooting#sqlite)
+- **Chroma requires SQLite > 3.35**, if you encounter issues with having too low of a SQLite version, please try following steps to fix it using this [link](https://docs.trychroma.com/troubleshooting#sqlite)

 ## Installation and Setup